Home Dinner Creamy Pumpkin Soup Recipe

 But for a more filling and satisfying meal, you can also pair the soup with several tasty side items.
 Here are a few of my favorites…

+• Bread.
 Bread is perhaps the perfect pairing with pumpkin soup.
 Serve a warm French baguette or dinner rolls on the side for easy dipping.

-Or throw some croutons on top for a nice, extra crunch.
+• Croutons.
+Throw some croutons on top for a nice, extra crunch.
+Other toppings include pumpkin seeds, walnuts, pecans, or even some crispy bacon!

+• Sandwiches.
 Yup, sandwiches also go well with pumpkin soup.
 Add a grilled cheese, ham, or turkey sandwich on the side for a proven comfort meal that is sure to delight.

+• Veggies.
 You can also add a variety of vegetables to your soup.
 Add some small chunks of boiled potatoes and let them soak in some of that pumpkin flavor!
+You’ll end up with soft, chewy, and tasty taters swimming in a bowl of thick and creamy soup.

-How long does Pumpkin Soup Last?
+How Long Does Pumpkin Soup Last?

 The great thing about pumpkin soup is that you can store it for days on end without it going bad.